-The high cost of systems and associated components, making it impossible to integrate sensors for pedestrian detection in mass market cars, ongoing research, inadequate research in updating existing research and a few other factors contribute to the bottlenecks in this market.
-The report global pedestrian detection systems market segmented by type, region and vendors.
+The high cost of systems and associated components make it impossible to integrate sensors for pedestrian detection in mass-market cars; ongoing research, inadequate research in updating existing research, and a few other factors contribute to the bottlenecks in this market.
+The report segments the global pedestrian detection systems market by type, region, and vendors.